lemorage/sack/README.md

 - The `cmd/` directory contains all the Go code and functions as a small server.
 - The `ui/` directory is organized as follows:
   - `html/`: This directory holds HTML template files.
+    - `index.html`: The main home page.
+    - `pages/`: This subdirectory contains the generated HTML pages.
+    - `templates/`: This subdirectory contains the template pages for generating HTML pages.
        - `base.gohtml`: The base template for all pages.
        - `card.gohtml`: Template for individual cards displaying 3D objects.
-    - `pages/`: This subdirectory contains the generated HTML pages.
   - `static/`: This directory contains static files such as CSS, images, JavaScript, and 3D objects.
     - `css/`: Directory for CSS files.
     - `img/`: Directory for image files.